Total TimePrep: 25 min. Bake: 30 min.

 - In a large bowl, sift together dry ingredients.
 Cut in shortening until mixture resembles coarse crumbs.
 Combine egg and milk; add to crumb mixture, stirring just until moistened.
 Turn out onto a floured surface.
 Roll into a 12-in. x 10-in. rectangle.
 Brush dough with melted butter; sprinkle with sugar and top with rhubarb.
 Carefully roll up dough, jelly-roll style, starting with the shorter side.
 Cut into 1-in. slices.
 Reshape the slices as needed to form round pinwheels.

-- Place in a 13-in. x 9-in. baking dish.
+- Place in a 13x9-in. baking dish.
 For syrup, bring water and sugar to a boil in a saucepan.
 Cook and stir until sugar has dissolved.
 Stir in food coloring if desired.
 Carefully pour hot syrup over pinwheels.
 Bake at 400° for 30 minutes or until golden brown.
 Serve warm with cream if desired.
-Yield: 12 servings.

 I tried this recipe a few years ago, however lent the recipe book to someone and have not received it back.
 So I came to the webiste to find it and I am so happy I did.
 Taste great even with ice-cream and I thought it was an excellent change for a dessert.